lhdbkul/Omeka-S-module-Group/README.md

 TODO
 ----

-- [ ] Remove complicate processes used to bypass some Omeka < 2.0 issues.
+- [ ] Remove complicate processes used to bypass some Omeka < 2.0 issues, in particular for batch process and listeners.
+- [ ] Replace the two tables "group_user" and "group_resource" by one "grouping" with one column "entity_type"
+      It will simplify a lot of things, but will this improve performance (search with a ternary key)?
+      This will be checked if a new group of something is needed (for sites).

 Warning